nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-create-and-reuse-custom-element.md

 Now, go to your `contract` document type, on the view layout to use your element:
 1. Click on **Customize**.
 1. On the search available in the elements catalog, search `my-validation-element`.
-1. Drag'n'drop it from the catalog to the editor.
+1. Drag and drop it from the catalog to the editor.
   ![]({{file name='contract-view-layout-element.png'}} ?w=650,border=true)
 1. Save your changes and deploy your studio project, you're done :)